CreativeSelf0/Creativeself0.github.io/_posts/2024-12-24-on-reading.md

 Ultimately, the value of reading lies not just in the content we consume but in the act of deciding itself.
 Each choice, no matter how imperfect, is a step forward—a small victory against the chaos of indecision.
 Perhaps that’s the real lesson in all of this: the courage to embrace imperfection and move forward anyway.

 In an infinite library of knowledge, every door we open illuminates the path ahead.
-The challenge isn’t to read it all but to read with intention—to carve meaning from abundance and connect the finite with the infinite.
+The challenge isn’t to read it all but to read with intention—to carve meaning from abundance and connect the finite with the infinite..